Sketchbook notes on The Palimpsest of Butrint

 Metaphorically Butrint is a palimpsest – an old surface where the story has repeatedly been scraped clean and rewritten.
 The ruins offer a wealth of themes and layers encompassing the mythological, the historical, the experiential, physical architecture, artefacts and the interplay of light and colour.
 Working in pen and ink in situ, I recorded key elements of interest from mosaic, pillars, pools and a magnificent lion gate.
 The site has been in disrepair since the occupation of the Venetian Empire and was buried beneath deep undergrowth and, until recently, a communist regime.

+The site itself is in every way and abstract landscape that demands painting.
 Layers of limestone and chalk are overlaid with Greek flagstones, Roman mosaics and brickwork.
 The island is bathed in sunshine but shadowed by the overhanging, dry green eucalyptus leaves.
 Artefacts in the museum represent every known civilisation, evoking a deep connection with human experience across the centuries through both known historical fact and mythological legend.Throughout these works the use of mixed media, including cold wax medium, has created a surface texture to convey the varied materials found in Butrint.

 Rough stones, bricks and tree bark contrast with smooth glass, mosaic ceramics and the still waters in the temple pools.
 Overhanging, rustling eucalyptus leaves sway in rhythm with the barely moving sea lapping the shore of the peninsula.